cyber-jack/WinLoginAudit/README.md

 2. Click the "Create Webhook" button to create a new webhook!

 ![2018-01-06_15-53-12](https://support.discord.com/hc/article_attachments/1500000463501/Screen_Shot_2020-12-15_at_4.41.53_PM.png)

+# Create your executable
+1. Edit LoginAudit.ps1 and add your Discord Webhook
+2. Use PS2EXE-GUI to convert your script into a binary (make sure you uncheck "Compile a graphic windows program")
+3. (OR) Enable Powershell Scripts (see next step)
+4. Place the executable/script in your home folder

 # (optional) Enable Powershell Scripts
 1. Open PowerShell as an Administrator on the windows machine